-Our study aims to link production diversity and the diversity of household consumption.
+We aim to link production diversity and the diversity of household consumption in Uganda similar to (Jones, Shrinivas, and Bezner-Kerr 2014) with their analysis for Malawi.
 In keeping with the literature on this topic and to provide a rough crosscheck of outcomes, we use several measures of dietary diversity.
+In order to compare our work with previous results we test two commonly accepted measures of dietary diversity which have been linked to a healthy nutrient diet, namely, the FVS and DDS measures previously presented (Hatluy, Torheim, and Oshaug 1998; Arimond and Ruel 2004; Torheim et al. 2004; Steyn et al. 2006; Kennedy et al. 2007).

+The DDS is the count of the number of nutritional food groups consumed by a household in a reference period (Swindale and Bilinsky 2006).
+The maximum score for a household is 12 as there are 12 nutritional food groups: i. cereals, ii. roots and tubers, iii. pulses and nuts, iv. vegetables, v. fruit, vi. meat, vii. eggs, viii. fish and seafood, ix. milk and dairy products, x. oil and fats, xi. condiments, and xii. sugar.
+The advantages of the DDS indicator are:

+It shows dietary diversity as it distinguishes 12 food groups;

+It is associated to improved outcomes in areas such as birth weight, child anthropometric status, and improved hemoglobin concentrations;

+It is highly correlated with such factors as caloric and protein adequacy, percentage of protein from animal sources (high quality protein), and household income;

+It can be asked at household or individual level; and

+The data for the DDS are relatively easy to collect.

+The Food Variety Score counts individual food items (Torheim et al. 2004) in a given reference period.
+Each food groups consists of a number of food items, see Torheim et al. The calculation of the FVS score requires more detailed data on food items.
+As the DDS, the FVS score does not take into account the frequency of consumption of food items given a reference period.

-In order to make our work comparable with previous results we initially use standard definitions of consumption diversity.
-We test two commonly accepted measures of dietary diversity which have been linked to a healthy nutrient diet, namely, the FVS and DDS measures previously presented (Hatloy, Torheim, and Oshaug, 1998; Arimond and Ruel, 2004; Torheim et al., 2004; Steyn et al., 2006; Kennedy et al., 2007).
-However, in order to approximate the results in Jones et al. (2014), we use a derivate of the FVS known as the Food Consumption Score (FCS).
-The Food Consumption Score uses weighted food groups, the Dietary Diversity Score uses also uses food groups but with weights set to one and the Food Variety Score counts individual food items.
+However, in order to approximate the results in (Jones, Shrinivas, and Bezner-Kerr 2014), we use a derivate of the FVS known as the Food Consumption Score (FCS).
+The FCS uses weighted food groups, the Dietary Diversity Score uses also uses food groups but with weights set to one and the Food Variety Score counts individual food items.
 Therefore, while both the FVS and FCS measure the number of different food items consumed over a defined period, the FCS weights

-each food item according to its nutritional contribution to the diet (World Food Programme, 2008).
+each food item according to its nutritional contribution to the diet (United Nations World Food Programme 2008).
 Households were interviewed in regards to their consumption of 69 food items over the last 7 days before the interview date.
-The DDS consists of the following 12 nutritional food groups: cereals, roots and tubers, pulses and nuts, vegetables, fruit, meat, eggs, fish and seafood, milk and dairy products, oil and fats, condiments, and sugar.
-DDS uses the same food items consumed over the same time span as the FCS (Swindale and Bilinsky 2006).

 Measurement of farm production diversity

 In addition to the three measures of dietary diversity, three indicators were used to estimate farm production diversity; recall that farm production diversity is an exogenous variable in our model.
-All three measures are postulated to be positively linked to our measures of dietary diversity and two of them have been previously used (Jones, Shrinivas, and Bezner-Kerr, 2014).
+All three production diversity indicators are postulated to be positively linked to our measures of dietary diversity and two of them have been previously used (Jones, Shrinivas, and Bezner-Kerr 2014).

-The first measure of farm production diversity simply sums the number of different products from the household farm.
-That sum takes into account only crops which have been harvested at the time the household was interviewed.
-Our argument for not counting additional potentially harvestable products is that we cannot be certain that those crops will eventually be consumed or sold for reasons including the ability of the farmer to harvest the crops due to health concerns and the threats of insects, rodents, floods, other pests and thefts.
+The first measure of farm production diversity is the count of the number of different crops harvested by the household farm.
+It only takes into account crops which have been harvested at the time the household was interviewed.
+Current crops on the plots were not taken into account, because we cannot be certain that those crops will eventually be consumed or sold due to health concerns of the farmer, and the threats of insects, rodents, droughts, floods, other pests and thefts.